 - Students may wear their sweater (young ladies) or sweater vest (young men) on any day.

-- There will be times that we ask students to wear their sweater/sweater vest designated days.
-We will notify students of those designated days through email, the REMIND messaging and/or telephone School Messenger.
+- There will be times that we ask students to wear their sweater/sweater vest on designated days.
+We will notify students of those designated days through email, REMIND messaging, and/or telephone School Messenger.

 Jackets, Coats and Non-P-TECH Tops

 Jackets are not limited to uniform colors.
 In accordance with the Dallas ISD Dress Code Policy, there must be appropriately sized and worn over an approved uniform.
 They may not contain offensive slogans, symbols, or other suggestive or controversial designs.
 Jackets and coats with hoods are permitted.

 All 9th and 10th-grade young men are asked to wear their Sunset P-TECH tie on Wednesdays with their gray long sleeve oxford shirt.
 All 11th-grade young men are asked to wear their black-tie on Tuesdays with their black/white checkered long sleeve oxford shirt.
 Feel free to YouTube How to tie a tie to help with learning how to tie a tie.
 We will conduct some sessions at school on how to tie a tie early in the school year.

 Students must wear athletic shoes, loafers, dress shoes, or other closed-toe, closed-heel shoes in accordance with the Dallas ISD Dress Code Policy.
 Students may wear any color of shoes.